boltops-tools/ufo/lib/ufo/help/current.md

 The ufo ships command builds one docker image and deploys it to multiple ECS services.
 You can also have ufo remember what services to use with the current command.

-    ufo current --services hi-web hi-worker
+    ufo current --services demo-web demo-worker
-    ufo ships # will depoy to both hi-web and hi-worker
+    ufo ships # will depoy to both demo-web and demo-worker

 ### rm all